 Why are some movements successful in overthrowing their government while others fail to do so?

-In some countries, the government is able to restrict, monitor, and censor social media, which prevents demonstrators from gathering and helps rulers target political activists and deflate protest movements.
-In Iran, the government shut down the internet for a week amid countrywide protests in 2019, which made organizing demonstrations more difficult and hampered news reporting on the situation.
+In some countries, the government can restrict, monitor, and censor social media, which prevents demonstrators from gathering and helps rulers target political activists and deflate protest movements.
+In 2019, Iran’s government shut down the internet for a week amid countrywide protests, making organizing demonstrations more difficult and hampering news reporting on the situation.

 In certain instances, governments attempt to crush protest movements with forceful crackdowns.
 Egyptian security forces, for example, killed hundreds of their fellow citizens during a 2013 demonstration that challenged the country’s new military regime.
 But what happens if the military refuses to fire on protesters and instead stands in solidarity with revolutionaries?
-In such instances, the government is left largely powerless, as was the case when the Tunisian military supported the country’s Arab Spring protest movement.
+In such instances, the government is left largely powerless, as was the case when the Tunisian military supported the country’s protest movement during the Arab uprisings.

 Successful movements need to agree on aims.
-Anyone who has worked on a group project in school knows how difficult it is to manage expectations, the workload, and the final outcome.
+Anyone who has worked on a group project in school knows the difficulty of managing expectations, the workload, and the final outcome.
 When revolutionaries can’t agree on goals and how to accomplish them, they risk splintering into a patchwork of movements, often with competing agendas.
-This was the case in Syria, where scores of different rebel groups took up arms against the country’s government but could not agree on what a political settlement should look like.
+That was the case in Syria, where scores of different rebel groups took up arms against the country’s government but could not agree on what a political settlement should look like.

 What Are the Foreign Policy Effects of a Revolution?

 Revolutions that take place in one country often reverberate well beyond that country’s borders.